tjonty/svelte-todo/README.md

 ```

 ## About 🧐
-While leaning about Svelte I decided to build this Todo App.
-Where user can securly login via google authentication and specify categories based on their requirements and add tasks to complete at a time.
-When user decides to come back to site they can found their tasks.
+While learning about Svelte, I decided to build this Todo App.
+Users can securely log in via Google authentication, create custom categories based on their needs, and add tasks to complete at their convenience.
+When users return to the site, they can find their tasks waiting for them.

-### learning 📋
+### What I Learned 📋
-During building Svelte-Todo I get to learn about these things:
+While building Svelte-Todo, I gained experience with the following:

 - How to use Svelete runes
-- How page.svelte and layout.svelte file behave and work
+- How `+page.svelte` and `+layout.svelte` files behave and work
-- How to pass props(with runes) to child component and vice-versa
+- How to pass props(with runes) to child component and vice versa
-- How Stores are created and used in other places
+- How Stores are created and used across app
-- Basic routing
+- Basic routing in Svelte
 - Firebase Authentication
 - Deploy and Hosting with Firebase
-- Integrate Google Analytics
+- Integrating Google Analytics

-### Limitation and Future scope ⏳
+### Limitation and Future Scope ⏳
-Soul purpose of this web-app is to playaround with Svelte along with Firebase to handle data, and deployment.
+The sole purpose of this web app was to experiment with Svelte for learning and Firebase for data management and deployment.
+Modern Todo apps offer far more features than this one, but due to time constraints and the project’s purpose, I focused on implementing just a few key features.

-Modern Todo Apps have far more features available than this one and due to time limitations and purpose of building, I implemented only 1-2 features.
+### Check Out My Other Repos🔨⛓⚙️

-### Checkout my other repo to know about my learnings and work... 🔨⛓⚙️
+Explore my other repositories to learn more about my projects and skills!